pagkly/Zed/Investopedia4/Learn About What a Media Kit Really Is.md

 ### Contact Information

 There is little point in sending a media kit with no contact information.
-It's smart to ensure your contact information is up-to-date and as timeless as possible...meaning, a phone number, website, social media account, or email address that is not likely to change anytime soon.
+It's smart to ensure your contact information is up-to-date and as timeless as possible...meaning, a phone number, website, [[Social Media|social media]] account, or email address that is not likely to change anytime soon.

 ### About You